-Bless Yee was the Non-Student Grand Prize Winner of 2020’s One Drawing Challenge.
-She is an architect, artist, and educator based in New York City.
-Currently Bless is an Associate at Handel Architects — she has also worked at Pei Cobb Freed & Partners, Snøhetta, and has been an adjunct lecturer at the New York City College of Technology.
-In her personal work she is developing methods of layering hand drawing and physical models with digital tools to depict compelling narratives of social issues.
+A New York-based architect, artist and educator, Bless Yee was a Grand Prize Winner in 2020’s One Drawing Challenge, and was one of the winners of Dezeen's 2021 Redesign the World competition.
+Currently a Project Architect at Snøhetta and adjunct professor at the New York City College of Technology, Bless has also worked at Pei Cobb Freed & Partners and Handel Architects.
+In her personal work, she is developing methods of layering hand drawing and physical models with digital tools to depict compelling narratives of social issues.

 James Wines is a renowned American artist and architect associated with environmental design.
 Wines is founder and president of SITE, a New York City -based architecture and environmental arts organization chartered in 1970.
 This multi-disciplinary practice focuses on the design of buildings, public spaces, environmental art works, landscape designs, master plans, interiors and product design.
 Wines is a strong advocate for hand drawing as a means of architectural representation, and has drawings exhibited in MoMA.